Position

 How and When to Prune Whitecurrants?

-Prune annually in late winter to encourage strong growth:
+Prune annually in late winter to encourage vigorous growth:

 - Remove any weak or crossing canes.